 - Medical Conditions and Pregnancy

-With proper medical care, most women can enjoy a healthy pregnancy, despite medical challenges such as diabetes or high blood pressure.
+With proper medical care, most women can enjoy a healthy pregnancy, even with medical challenges, like diabetes or high blood pressure.

-All medications you take affect the fetus, depending on the stage of development, the type and dosage of the medication being taken, and your drug tolerance.
+All medicines you take affect the fetus, depending on the stage of development, the type and dosage of the medicine being taken, and your drug tolerance.

-Many women experience migraine headaches while pregnant.
+Many women have migraine headaches while pregnant.
 The good news is that you don’t have to give in to the pain when it strikes.
 Know what pain-relief options are safest for you.

 Ultrasound is usually used to diagnose miscarriage.
 If the fetus is no longer in the uterus, or there is no longer a fetal heartbeat, miscarriage is diagnosed.